The Chancellor announced that the increase in fuel duty due on 1 September 2013 would be cancelled.

 In addition in both 2015/16 and 2016/17 the percentages will be increased by two percentage points and the maximum percentage of the list price subject to tax will increase to 37%.

 From April 2016, the three percentage point diesel supplement will be removed so that diesel cars will be subject to the same level of tax as petrol cars.

-The base figure for calculating the benefit where private fuel is provided alongside a company car will increase to £20,200 (from £18,800) with effect from 6 April 2012.
-The multiplier will increase by two per cent above the rate of inflation (based on RPI) in 2013/14.
+The base figure for calculating the benefit where private fuel is provided alongside a company car will increase to £21,100 (from £20,200) with effect from 6 April 2013.

 The van fuel benefit charge multiplier will be £564 (increased from £550) for 2013-14.